daandouwe/glove/README.md

 # GloVe embeddings in PyTorch
-An implementation of Global Vectors (GloVe) in PyTorch.
+A PyTorch implementation of [GloVe: Global Vectors for Word Representation](https://nlp.stanford.edu/pubs/glove.pdf).

 ## Data
 We can use `text8` and `text9`.
 To get the data, run: